 Each centre is required to appoint a member of staff as the Quality Nominee.
-The Quality Nominee acts as the main point of contact for Pearson Edexcel and should be someone who has the capacity and authority to act for the centre.
+The Quality Nominee acts as the main point of contact for the relevant awarding body and should be someone who has the capacity and authority to act for the centre.

-Access to Edexcel Online is essential to gain information such as centre qualification programme details, registrations, the appointment of Centre Quality Reviewers and Standards Verifiers and quality reports.
+Access to Edexcel Online and the relevant portal for other awarding bodies is essential to gain information such as centre qualification programme details, registrations, the appointment of Centre Quality Reviewers and Standards Verifiers and quality reports.